-This ATV is equipped with an on-command four-wheel drive switch "2WD" /" 4WD" 1 and a front diff-lock switch "LOCK" /" 4WD" 2.
-Select the appropriate drive according to terrain and the conditions.
+This ATV is equipped with an on-command four-wheel drive switch "2WD" /" 4WD" 1 and a front diff-lock switch "LOCK" /" 4WD".

 - Two-wheel drive (2WD): Power is supplied to the rear wheels only. - Four-wheel drive (4WD): Power is supplied to the rear and front wheels. - Four-wheel drive with the front diff locked (4WD-LOCK): Power is supplied to the rear and front wheels when the front diff is locked.
 Unlike the 4WD mode, all wheels turn at the same speed.